 **LOW OCCUPANCY DISCOUNT – 10% for 5/6 guests, 15% for 2/3/4 guests**

 The Trees, Amlwch, Anglesey holiday cottage, pets welcome, large garden, wireless internet throughout, ideal large group accommodation.
-The Trees is a large 7 bedroom converted guest house located in the seaside town of Amlwch.
+The Trees is a large 7 bedroom converted hotel located in the seaside town of Amlwch.
 Parys Mountain, the Copper Kingdom is only a 5 min drive.
 Leisure Centre with swimming pool is opposite the property.

 The property has a large conservatory, large kitchen/dining area and a large lounge.
-The 7-ensuite bedrooms are all located on the first floor.
+The 7 ensuite bedroom are all located on the first floor.

 Kitchen and Dining area

 The kitchen is spacious and modern.
 It is well equipped with a large 5 hob Whirpool cooker, dishwasher, fridge, freezer, kettle, toaster, microwave and washing machine.
-There are 2 large dining tables.
+There are 2 large dining tables seating 14.
 The large bay window provides a view to the large garden.

-The large conservatory has ample seating for relaxing and plenty of space for the whole family
+The large conservatory has ample seating for relaxing, dining table for 6 and plenty of space for the whole family

-The light and airy well-proportioned lounge has 2 leather sofas and 2 leather chairs.
+The light and airy well-proportioned lounge has 2 leather sofas, 2 leather chairs and a large TV.
 The bedroom are accessed from the rear of the lounge and up the stairs.